scalawithcats/scala-with-cats/src/pages/monoids/index.md

 ## Definition of a Semigroup

-A semigroup is just the `combine` part of a monoid.
+A semigroup is just the `combine` part of a monoid, without the `empty` part.
 While many semigroups are also monoids, there are some data types for which we cannot define an `empty` element.
 For example, we have just seen that